neuro-inc/platform-docs/administration/overview-and-installation/architecture-overview.md

 **Apps API**

-An API for running a curated set of applications from within the Web UI.\
+An API for running a curated set of applications from within the Apolo Console.\

 ![](<../../.gitbook/assets/neu.ro-architecture-overview (1) (1).png>)

-**Web UI**
+**Apolo Console**

-A Web UI for managing compute workloads, running applications, managing secrets, checking user quotas, etc.
+A Apolo Console for managing compute workloads, running applications, managing secrets, checking user quotas, etc.

 **Apolo CLI**